ShadowBlip/ayn-platform/README.md

 `echo 1 | sudo tee /sys/class/leds/multicolor:chassis/device/led_mode`

 #### Identifying and Setting Color Values
-You can read the `brightness`, `multi_index`, and `multi_intensity from their respective files in `/sys/class/leds/multicolor:chassis/` .
+You can read the `brightness`, `multi_index`, and `multi_intensity` from their respective files in `/sys/class/leds/multicolor:chassis/` .
 Each do the following:
-brightness: The current average luminosity of all three colors in the range [0-255]`.
+- brightness: The current average luminosity of all three colors in the range `[0-255]`.
 Setting this to `0` will turn off the LED's while setting it to `255` represents the maximum luminosity of the selected multi_intensity range.
-multi_index: Displays the order of the colors when setting multi_intensity.
-Set to `red green blue`.
+- multi_index: Displays the order of the colors when setting multi_intensity.
+Set to `red blue green`.
-multi_intensity: The current intensity of each individual color [0-255] where 0 is off and 255 is most luminous.
+- multi_intensity: The current intensity of each individual color `[0-255]` where `0` is off and `255` is most luminous.
 The value is dispalyed and set with three numbers separated by a single space.
 Each of these values is multiplied by the current brightness and divided by the maximum brightness when setting the true value.
 A setting of `0 0 0` is off and `255 255 255` represents all colors at maximum intensity.